with Clean Language and Symbolic Modelling

 Relaxation is the purpose of some mindful practices.
 When these practices work as intended, feeling relaxed is the lived experience while doing the activity.
 And a more general physical and mental relaxation can become the long-term effect of repeated practice.

-Hence in this case, relaxation is part of the purpose, the practice, the experience and the effects.
-The same could be said of to many other aspects of mindfulness.6.
+In this case, relaxation is part of the purpose, the practice, the experience and the effects.
+Many other features of mindfulness are similarly used to refer to diferrent aspects of mindfulness.6.
 It is possible to exclude much of what is considered mindfulness and still be mindful.

 Many of the descriptions of mindful experiences are related to the purpose and the practice undertaken.
 If the aim is to cultivate a mindfulness that involves “loving kindness” that will be designed into the practice – perhaps by focusing on an icon of loving-kindness – and the practitioner will expect to experience loving-kindness in relation to self and others.
 There are however, thousands of practices